Code-Institute-Submissions/artontray-PROJECT4/README.md

 When a user is logged in, User have access to the following resources:

-- Users: The user can view all users of the app and perform a search for a specific user.
+- Users: The user can view all most active users of the app and perform a search for a specific user.
 - Testnets: The user can view all testnets of the app, including their own testnets and those of other users.
 They also have the ability to search for a specific testnet.
 - Dashboard: The user has access to all information related to their account, including their stats and experience points within the app, notifications, profile information, and a list of their latest published testnets.
 - Logout : This button allow to a connected User to log out from the app.